Safe & Strong Communities

 H.R.
 6082- Overdose Prevention and Patient Safety Act

 ● This bill amends the Public Health Service Act to align federal privacy standards for substance use disorder (SUD) patient records more closely with standards under the Health Insurance Portability and Accountability Act (HIPAA).
 Specifically, the bill authorizes the disclosure of SUD patient records without a patient's written consent to: (1) a covered entity for the purposes of treatment, payment, and health care operations, as long as the disclosure is made in accordance with HIPAA; and (2) a public health authority, as long as the content of the disclosure meets HIPAA standards regarding de-identified information.
 Current law authorizes disclosure of SUD patient records without a patient's written consent only to medical personnel in a medical emergency, to specified personnel for research or program evaluations, or pursuant to a court order.

-● This bill seeks to amend the Federal Food, Drug, and Cosmetic Act with respect to post approval study requirements for certain controlled substances, and for other purposes.
+● This bill seeks to amend the Federal Food, Drug, and Cosmetic Act with respect to post approval study requirements for certain controlled substances.

 H.R.
 3249- Project Safe Neighborhoods Grant Program Authorization Act of 2018 (Signed into law)

 ● Provides aid to local law enforcement and gives them the necessary resources to combat violent criminal gangs in their communities.